 The laboratory consists of one Faculty member, one Registrar member and two Auxiliary Registrar members of National Health System.
 In addition, the lab has two technical necromancers and one sample preparer, collaborators and students.

-Elena F. Kranioti, Assistant Professor of Forensic Medicine, head of department
+Elena F. Kranioti, MD, PhD, Assistant Professor of Forensic Medicine, head of department

-Elena is a graduate and PhD student of the Medical School of the University of Crete and she obtained the Specialty of Forensic Medicine in the Forensic Unit of the University of Crete in 2007.
-She has been involved in a European Union program with a Marie Curie fellowship (European Virtual Anthropology Network, MRTN-CT-2005-019564) with a 2.5-year tenure at the Spanish National Research Center (Consejo Superior de Investigaciones Cientificas) in Madrid.
-From 2010 till 2019 she was a Lecturer at the University of Edinburgh, in the field of Forensic-Anthropology teaching in two postgraduate programs (Forensic Anthropology and Osteoarchaeology).
-Since 2019, she is an Assistant Professor of Forensic Medicine at the University of Crete and Scientific Supervisor of the Forensic Unit.
-Elena has successfully supervised 84 postgraduate theses (main supervisor in 79), two Masters of Research (MScR), and 12 doctoral degrees (main supervisor in 9) of which 7 have been successfully completed.
+Elena is an MD and PhD graduate of the Medical School of the University of Crete and accredited Forensic Pathologist in Greece since 2007.
+She was involved in a European Union program with a Marie Curie fellowship (European Virtual Anthropology Network, MRTN-CT-2005-019564) with a 2.5-year tenure at the Spanish National Research Center (Consejo Superior de Investigaciones Cientificas) in Madrid.
+Between 2010-2019 she worked as a Lecturer at the University of Edinburgh, in the field of Forensic-Anthropology, teaching two postgraduate programs (Forensic Anthropology and Osteoarchaeology).
+Since 2019, she is an Assistant Professor of Forensic Medicine at the University of Crete and the Scientific Supervisor of the Forensic Medicine Unit (FMU).
+Elena has successfully supervised 84 postgraduate theses (main supervisor in 79), two Masters of Research (MScR), and 12 doctoral degrees (main supervisor in 9) of which 8 have been successfully completed.
 She is the author of more than 70 English-language publications on Forensic Medicine, Bone Histology and Biology in international journals.
-She is the founding member of the Hellenic Society of Medical Forensics and Forensic Sciences, one of the representatives of Greece at the International Academy of Forensic Medicine and member of the board of directors of the Forensic Anthropology Society Europe
+She is the founding member of the Hellenic Society of Medical Forensics and Forensic Sciences, one of the representatives of Greece at the International Academy of Forensic Medicine and member of the board of directors of the Forensic Anthropology Society Europe.

 Personal web page: WWW

-Aikaterini Kanaki, Registrar of National Health System in Forensic Medicine
+Aikaterini Kanaki, MD, PhD, Registrar A (NHS) of Forensic Medicine

-Katerina was the first Forensic specialist of the University of Crete and she received the title of Forensic Specialist in 2003.
+Katerina was the first doctor specialized in Forensic Medicine at the University of Crete, receiving her title in 2003.
 She completed her PhD thesis in violent deaths at the Medical School of Iasi in 2007.
-She has been post-educated at the University of Pennsylvania, Philadelphia, USA, in Glasgow, Scotland and in Iasi, Romania.
-She has worked as a forensic scientist at Alexandroupolis University Hospital and since 2011 she has been working at Heraklion University Hospital in Crete.
-Since 2004, she has been involved in violent deaths and specialized in histological examination of necrotic material.
-She has published dozens of scientific articles in international scientific journals, participated in medical forensics journals and has been conducting workshops and lectures to medical students on Medical forensics since 2003.
-She has also participated in numerous postgraduate programs as a lecturer at the University of Crete, in National emergency center etc. Katerina is a member of the Hellenic Society of Forensic Medicine and Forensic Sciences and other International Companies.
+She has also been trained at the University of Pennsylvania, Philadelphia, USA, in Glasgow, Scotland and in Iasi, Romania.
+She has worked as a forensic pathologist at the Alexandroupolis University Hospital and since 2011 she has been working at University Hospital of Heraklion, in Crete.
+Since 2004, she has been involved in the examination of violent deaths and specialized in the histological examination of cadaveric material.
+She has published dozens of scientific articles in international scientific journals, participated in medical forensics conferences and has been conducting workshops and lectures to medical students on Forensic Medicine since 2003.
+She has also participated in numerous postgraduate programs as a lecturer at the University of Crete, in the National Center of Emergencies etc. Katerina is a member of the Hellenic Society of Forensic Medicine and Forensic Sciences and other International Societies.

-Stratos has been working at Heraklion University Hospital in Forensic Unit since its establishment in 1992.
-He was trained by Professor of Forensics, Mr. Manolis Michalodimitrakis in a variety of necromancy, embodiment techniques and specialized photography, which he developed, over the years, and perfected himself to be one of a kind today.
-Stratos has been providing technical support to the Forensic Service of Crete since 2004 and he has been involved in funerals and exhumations in mainland Greece.
-Moreover, he is actively involved in the training of trainees and students and in research activities of the Forensic Medicine Unit.
+Stratos has been working at the Forensic Medicine Unite of the University Hospital of Heraklion since its establishment in 1992.
+He was trained by Professor of Forensic Medicine, Dr Manolis Michalodimitrakis, in a variety of autopsy and embalmment techniques as well as in specialized forensic photography.
+Over the years, he has improved and perfected his skills and techniques, thus becoming a unique asset to the Unit.
+Stratos has also been providing technical support to the Forensic Service of Crete (Department of Justice) since 2004 and has been involved in autopsies and exhumations in mainland Greece.
+Moreover, he is actively involved in the training of junior doctors specializing in Forensic Medicine and undergraduate students and has been participating in the research activities of the Forensic Medicine Unit.

-Antonis has been working at Heraklion University Hospital since 1992 and at the Forensic Unit since 1994.
-He has been trained by Professor of Forensics, Mr. Manolis Michalodimitrakis on necrotizing techniques, biological material sampling and embodiment techniques and, since then, he has provided technical support to a large number of laboratory’s forensic cases.
-He is, also, actively involved in the training of trainees and students and in research activities of the Forensic Medicine Unit.
-In addition, his contribution to the creation of the Osteological Collection of the Laboratory in 2005, which is over 200 skeletons, was extremely important.
+Antonis has been working at the University Hospital of Heraklion since 1992 and at the Forensic Medicine Unit since 1994.
+He has been trained by Professor of Forensic Medicine, Dr Manolis Michalodimitrakis, on autopsy, biological sampling and embalming techniques.
+Since then, he has provided technical support to a large number of the forensic cases handled by the Forensic Medicine Unite.
+He is, also, actively involved in the training of junior doctors specializing in Forensic Medicine and undergraduate students, as well as in research activities of the Forensic Medicine Unit.
+In addition, his contribution to the assembly of the Osteological Collection of Crete in 2005, which consists of over 200 skeletons, was invaluable

 Konstantina Tsiminikaki, Biologist

-Konstantina is a graduate of the Department of Biology at the University of Crete and holds her Master Degree at the Institute of Molecular Biology and Biotechnology (IMBB) in Crete, as a Fellow.
-In 2016, he moved to Edinburgh, Scotland, by Erasmus+ program, where she involved in Forensic Anthropology in the area of 3D imaging and compact bone histology.
-In addition, she conducted a 2-year research on cellular aging in relation to the determination of a person's biological age at the Forensic Toxicology Laboratory of the University of Crete in the Department of Medicine, where she was trained in techniques related to the field.
+Konstantina is a graduate of the Department of Biology of the University of Crete and is currently working on her Master Degree thesis at the Institute of Molecular Biology and Biotechnology (IMBB) in Crete, on a fellowshop.
+In 2016, she moved to Edinburgh, Scotland, through an Erasmus+ program, where she was involved in Forensic Anthropology and more specifically in 3D imaging and compact bone histology.
+In addition, she has conducted a 2-year research on cellular aging in relation to the determination of a person's biological age at the Forensic Toxicology Laboratory of the University of Crete, where she was trained in techniques related to the field.
 As part of her postgraduate program Konstantina is conducting a specialized analysis of ancient human material.
 As a Biologist, she is specialized in a variety of molecular techniques, such as DNA analysis, biochemical techniques and proteomics analysis.
 In addition, she already has 5 English-language publications and 1 book chapter publication and she has participated in several international conferences with oral presentations and posters.